 Business Use case: This integration helps sync the data related to support tickets created using Freshdesk and data points like their status and priority, the number of open tickets, etc. You may use this data for assessing the health of your customers in Gainsight.

-You can create a connection with Freshdesk to sync data with Gainsight such as incidents, accounts, contacts, and agents.
+Create a connection with Freshdesk to sync data with Gainsight such as incidents, accounts, contacts, and agents.

 To create a connection with Freshdesk: